dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 const approveMsgTxId = res.digest;
 ```

-Now that we have executed the `create_cap` on Sui Tx `createCapTxId`, we can prove that to the dWallet Network.
+Now that we have executed the `create_cap` transaction on Sui with the ID `createCapTxId`, we can prove it to the
+dWallet Network.
-This transaction emits a `DWalletNetworkApproveRequest` event that specifies the object ID of the `DWalletCap` object
+This transaction emits a `DWalletNetworkApproveRequest` event, which specifies the object ID of the `DWalletCap` object
-and approved message bytes:
+and the approved message bytes:

 ```sui move
 struct DWalletNetworkApproveRequest has copy, drop {